"Every resident in every neighborhood deserves a safe place to live, work, play, and learn." -- Kent Boese

 Safe communities are essential for Washingtonians and businesses alike to succeed.
-To achieve this the District needs infrastructure that is in good repair, well-staffed and funded social service agencies, and a community based strategy to strengthen relationships between residents, business owners, and the police officers in our neighborhoods.
+To achieve this the District needs infrastructure in good repair, well-staffed and funded social service agencies, and to strengthen relationships between residents, business owners, and the police officers in our communities.

 Healthy and safe communities start at home.
 Every neighborhood needs streets and sidewalks that are in good repair, street lights that work, and public spaces where neighbors can gather.
 Following are a few of Kent’s efforts to ensure that that the District’s built environment is a safe environment.

-- Advocated for total replacement of all District lead service water lines to eliminate lead from the city’s water supply, once and for all (read resolution here);
+- Is an advocate for replacing all District’s lead service water lines to eliminate lead from the city’s water supply (read resolution here);

 - Recommended that DDOT adopt the American Medical Association’s recommendation for LED streetlights to be 3,000 Kelvin or less (read resolution here);

-- Has successfully directed DDOT to repair/replace broken sidewalks throughout Ward 1;
+- Has successfully directed DDOT to improve failing sidewalks throughout Ward 1;

-- Is an advocate for expanding bike lanes and protected bike lane networks throughout the District (see advocacy for Park Place, NW).
+- Is an advocate for expanding the bike lane and protected bike lane network throughout the District (see advocacy for Park Place, NW).

-- Requested a study from DDOT to improve safety for all forms of transportation around the triangle park at Park Place and Rock Creek Church Rd., NW (see resolution letter here)
+- Requested a study from DDOT to improve safety for all forms of transportation around the triangle park at Park Place and Rock Creek Church Rd., NW.